Shamsher M. Chowdhury

 Shamsher M. Chowdhury Bir Bikrom is a Bangladeshi diplomat and served as the Foreign Secretary of Ministry of Foreign Affairs from October 2001 to March 2005.
 He also served as the ambassador of Bangladesh to Sri Lanka, Germany, Vietnam and United States.

-Background
+Chowdhury is the Chairperson of the Trinamool BNP.
+He was arrested after the fall of the Awami League government.

+Early life

-Chowdhury was born in 1950 to Abdul Mubeen Chowdhury and Tahmeed-un-Nahar.
+Chowdhury was born on 1 May 1950 in Chittagong, East Pakistan, Pakistan.
+His parents were Abdul Mubeen Chowdhury and Tahmeed-un-Nahar.
 His paternal home is in Sylhet District.
 He graduated with Bachelor of Arts degree from the Pakistan Military Academy and was commissioned in the Pakistan Army in 1969.
-He served in Jessore and Chittagong during his career with the Pakistan Army.
-Chowdhury actively participated in the War of Liberation of Bangladesh in 1971 and, for his bravery, was awarded the Gallantry Award "Bir Bikram" (BB).
-He attended the Senior Staff Course from 1988 to 1991 in the Public Administrative Training Centre in Savar and passed with distinction.
-Chowdhury speaks German and Italian, and has working knowledge of French.
+He served in 1st East Bengal Regiment in Jessore and 8th East Bengal Regiment in Chittagong during his career with the Pakistan Army.

+Chowdhury revolted against Pakistan Army and fought in the Bangladesh Liberation War in 1971.
+He served under Harun Ahmed Chowdhury.
+He was wounded and taken prisoner on 11 April and freed after the surrender of Pakistan on 16 December.
+He was awarded the gallantry award "Bir Bikram" in 1972.
+He served in Bangladesh Army till 1974 reaching the rank of Major.
+Chowdhury speaks German and Italian, and has working knowledge of French and Urdu.